Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

-Since launching in March 2016, ConvertFlow is already tracking tens of millions of visitors’ data for over 800 companies.
+Since launching in March 2016, ConvertFlow is already tracking data from over 100 million visitors, for over 2500 companies.
 At the peak, 10,000+ concurrent visitors are on customer sites.
 And ConvertFlow has tracked more than half a billion visitor interactions using Citus.

 As a startup, it was a natural fit for ConvertFlow to get started using Postgres and Heroku.
 But as the dataset expanded, they hit a point where reporting queries to their events table became too expensive to manage.
 While they continued to scale up their database on Heroku they worried about running into a ceiling as they continued to scale up.

 “We wanted to show our customers real-time reports, but our database performance was causing us to have to reduce the frequency that we would generate reports for our customers,” said CTO and Co-Founder, Jonathan Denney.

 ConvertFlow needed a database made for querying millions of events super fast, in order to show customers real-time reports.
 In an effort to do this, the team tried to denormalize their event data using Firebase, a non-relational database to speed up queries.
 However this added complexity to manage multiple databases.
 “This wasn’t ideal for a high growth startup that needs to be laser focused on product and traction,” said Denney

 The perfect scenario meant continuing to use Postgres for their database.
 But to make reporting faster and more efficient, they needed a database with much more memory and at the same time, reduce the amount of data that could fit in memory.
 This presented an opportunity to shard the database into tenants by website.